Regulators in the Arithmetic of Function Fields

-are isomorphisms of $\KI$-vector spaces. \end{Lemma} \begin{proof} In the category of $\OI$-vector spaces, we have a diagram exact on lines and commutative on squares:
+\begin{proof} In the category of $\OI$-modules, we have a diagram exact on rows and commutative on squares:

-By Lemma \ref{lem:preparation-un-lafforgue}, the third vertical arrow once tensored with $\KI$ over $\OI$ is an isomorphism.
-The first isomorphism then follows from the Snake Lemma.
-The second one follows from the very same argument, with $\iota$ in place of $\iota-\tau_{\cM}$. \end{proof}
+By Lemma \ref{lem:preparation-un-lafforgue}, the third vertical arrow becomes an isomorphism after tensoring with $\KI$ over $\OI$.
+The first isomorphism then follows from the snake lemma.
+The second one follows from the same argument, with $\iota$ in place of $\iota-\tau_{\cM}$. \end{proof}